Noctis0712/Noctis0712.github.io/content/posts/git.md

 ---
-title: "Git or: How You Will Learn to Stop Worrying and Love Programming"
+title: "Intro to Git or: How You Will Learn to Stop Worrying and Love Programming"
 date: 2020-04-28T22:00:00+05:30
 # categories:
 tags:
 - Git
 - GitHub
+toc: true
 draft: false
 ---

+## Introduction

 Since you’re reading this, I’m going to assume you already know a thing or two about writing computer code.
 And if you know that, you also know that it can break down at any time because of some minor change.